 This section discusses some of the important technology involved in setting up a SOHO network.
-While not essential reading it is often helpful to know what is going on under the hood.
+While not essential reading it is helpful to know what is going on under the hood.

-Internet was created over 40 years ago as a means for government and academics to share expensive mainframe computers.
-Today it is the preferred method to access all sorts of digital information: data, voice and images.
+The Internet was created almost 50 years ago as a means for government and academics to share expensive mainframe computers.
+Today it is the preferred method to access all sorts of digital information: data, voice and video.
 Internet is a contraction of Inter Networking, literally a network of networks.
 Creation of the Word Wide Web (WWW) in the 1990's vastly expanded Internet popularity by providing a Graphical User Interface (GUI) on what until then had been text based.
 Some equate World Wide Web with the Internet.
 The two are not synonymous.
 The web is simply one, admittedly a very popular, application supported by the Internet.

 The Internet is a packet network that transports data from one host to another over a network shared by many users.
-Internet is fundamentally different than the legacy circuit switched public switched telephone network (PSTN).
+Internet is fundamentally different than the legacy public switched telephone network (PSTN).
 The telephone network establishes a dedicated path for the duration of the call.
 This reservation exists whether it is needed or not.
-Internet on the other hand works on chunks of data called packets.
+The Internet on the other hand works on chunks of data called packets.
 Packets are presented to the Internet on an as required basis.
-At each hop routers examine the packet address field and determine how to forward it toward the destination.
+At each hop a router examines the packet's address field and determine how best to forward it toward the destination.